verse/verse/README.md

   * ./api		source code of API
   * ./client	source code specific for Verse clients
   * ./common	source code shared with Verse server and Verse client
   * ./server	source code specified for Verse server
+   * ./mongodb  source code used for saving and loading data from MongoDB
  * ./unittests	contains source code of unit tests

 Installation